pingcap/docs-cn/tools/dm/practice.md

 While the DM cluster is running, DM-master, DM-worker, and dmctl output the monitoring metrics information through logs.
 The log directory of each component is as follows:

 - DM-master log directory: It is specified by the `--log-file` DM-master process parameter.
-For DM-Ansible deployment, the log directory is `{ansible deploy}/log/dm-master.log` in the DM-master node.
+If DM is deployed using DM-Ansible, the log directory is `{ansible deploy}/log/dm-master.log` in the DM-master node.
 - DM-worker log directory: It is specified by the `--log-file` DM-worker process parameter.
-For DM-Ansible deployment, the log directory is `{ansible deploy}/log/dm-worker.log` in the DM-master node.
+If DM is deployed using DM-Ansible, the log directory is `{ansible deploy}/log/dm-worker.log` in the DM-worker node.
 - dmctl log directory: It is the same as the binary directory of dmctl.